The Open Electives (2021-22)—Semester VI

 “The topics are fascinating, but in my experience, the faculty handling it was too lenient.
 We barely had any classes.
 So if you’re not from electronics background, you might have to learn a lot of things on your own.

 - BME 4303: Rehabilitation Engineering

 Introduction to rehabilitation engineering and assistive technology: principles, engineering concepts in sensory rehabilitation, motor rehabilitation and communication disorders.
-Orthopaedic prosthetics & orthosis in rehabilitation technology: fundamentals of upper and lower extremity prosthetic and orthotic devices, applications.
-Mobility aids: mobility aids for the blind, discussion of design and function of robotic aids, wheelchairs.
+Orthopedic prosthetics & orthosis in rehabilitation technology: fundamentals of design of upper and lower extremity prosthetic and orthotic devices, applications.
+Mobility aids: mobility aids for the blind, discussion of design and function of robotic aids, wheel chairs.
 Sensory augmentation & substitution: visual, auditory and tactile sensory augmentation & substitution.
 Conversion aids for non-vocal physically impaired persons: characteristics and design considerations for conversion aids, biofeedback in communicative disorders, artificial larynx.
 Principles and applications of electrical stimulation: artificial electrical stimulation of nerves and muscles, applications.
 Conceptual frameworks, education and quality assurance.

 2. BME 4305: Introduction to Nanotechnology and Characterization Techniques